simplon-lerouxDunvael/Brief_13/docs/action_plan.md

 This configuration specifies that "db13-VM" is the host name, and that i want Ansible to use it as the identifier for my Azure VM.

-It is also possible to use an inventory.yml file.
+It is also possible to use an inventory.yml file (the file name must finish by azure_rm.yml to work).
 It makes possible to create a dynamic inventory :

 ```Bash
 # Dynamic inventory